Ostheer/IBM4610_bot/README.md

 ## Tips
 You can enable RDP for your Windows XP VM for easier administration.
 1. Shut down your VMs.
+2. Download the extpack from [Oracle](https://download.virtualbox.org/virtualbox/)
+3. Install extpack: `vboxmanage extpack install ep.vbox-extpack`
-2. Execute `VBoxManage modifyvm "Windows XP" --vrde on`.
+4. Execute `VBoxManage modifyvm "Windows XP" --vrde on`.
-3. RDP in, e.g. by `xfreerdp /v:SERVER`.
+5. RDP in, e.g. by `wlfreerdp /v:SERVER`.
-4. Consider turning it off again.
+6. Consider turning it off again.

 ## TODO